 Welcome admitted students!

-Our entire community looks forward to welcoming you to campus this spring!
+Our entire community looks forward to welcoming you to campus this fall!
 You will need to follow a few important steps to secure a place in the Fall 2018 entering class and be prepared to enroll.
 Please review the enrollment checklist below and contact the individual departments for additional information or assistance.

 Take a selfie with your folder and post it using #fitwelcome Tag FIT’s social media channels: Facebook (facebook.com/FashionInstituteofTechnology), Instagram (@FITNYC), Twitter (@FIT) and LinkedIn (Fashion Institute of Technology).
 Send in the Candidate Reply Form and the $150 nonrefundable tuition deposit, postmarked by the deadline on your form, to secure your place in the Fall 2018 entering class